data-integrations/wrangler/docs/directives/catalog-lookup.md

 # Static Catalog Lookup

-CATALOG-LOOKUP directive provides lookup into catalogs pre-loaded.
+CATALOG-LOOKUP directive provides static lookup into catalogs that are pre-loaded.
 Currently it supports looking up on health care ICD-9 and ICD-10 codes.

 ## Syntax